 Sir Percival Pott, a London surgeon, was significant to the history of environmental epidemiology because he is thought to be the first individual to describe an environmental cause of cancer.
-(See Figure 2-1.)
+(See FIGURE 2.6.)

-In 1775, Pott made the astute observation that chimney sweeps had a high incidence of scrotal cancer (in comparison with male workers in other occupations).1 He argued that chimney sweeps were prone to this malady as a consequence of their contact with soot.15 (See Figure 2-2.)
+In 1775, Pott made the astute observation that chimney sweeps had a high incidence of scrotal cancer (in comparison with male workers in other occupations).
+He argued that chimney sweeps were prone to this malady as a consequence of their contact with soot.15 (See FIGURE 2.7.)

-In a book entitled Chirurgical Observations Relative to the Cataract, the Polypus of the Nose, the Cancer of the Scrotum, the Different Kinds of Ruptures, and the Mortification of the Toes and Feet, published in London in 1775, Pott developed a chapter called "A Short Treatise of the Chimney Sweeper's Cancer."
-This brief work of only 725 words is noteworthy because it provided the first clear description of an environmental cause of cancer, suggested a way to prevent the disease, and led indirectly to the synthesis of the first known pure carcinogen and the isolation of the first carcinogenic chemical to
+In a book entitled Chirurgical Observations Relative to the Cataract, the Polypus of the Nose, the Cancer of the Scrotum, the Different Kinds of Ruptures, and the Mortification of the Toes and Feet, published in London in 1775, Pott developed a chapter called

-FIGURE 2-1 Percival Pott, F.R.S., 1714-1788.
+FIGURE 2.6 Percival Pott, F.R.S., 1714-1788. © Welkome Library, London.